kuzzleio/kuzzle/doc/2/guides/main-concepts/5-authentication/index.md

 ### Authentication Token Expiration

-Authentication **token expires after a defined period of time**.
+**Authentication tokens expire after a defined period of time**.
 Once an authentication token has expired, it **cannot be used in any way**.

 ::: info
-If the customer had subscribed to real-time notifications then they will be notified at the time of expiration with a [TokenExpired server event](/core/2/some-link).
+If the customer has subscribed to real-time notifications then they will be notified at the time of expiration with a [TokenExpired server event](/core/2/some-link).
 :::

-It is possible to use the [auth:refreshToken](/core/2/api/controllers/auth/refresh-token) API action to increase the duration of a still valid token authentication.
+While an authentication token is still valid, it is possible to provide it to the [auth:refreshToken](/core/2/api/controllers/auth/refresh-token) API action to request a new, fresher authentication token, without having to ask for credentials.

 ## `local` Strategy

-The `local` allows users to authenticate with a `username` and a `password`.
+The `local` strategy allows users to authenticate with a `username` and a `password`.

-Thoses informations must be passed to the [auth:login](/core/2/api/controllers/auth/login) API action body:
+Those information must be passed to the [auth:login](/core/2/api/controllers/auth/login) API action body:
 ```bash
 kourou auth:login -a strategy=local --body '{
   username: "mylehuong",